 3. Use own-brand or generic brand goods

-It’s always tempting to buy name brand, but it’s almost never worth the money.
+It’s always tempting to buy the name brand, but it’s rarely worth the money.
 If you’re looking at buying goods for your business, just go with generic (or as they say in the U.K., own-brand); the box may not be as pretty but the product will be the same.

 Especially with other businesses, bartering might seem old-school but can definitely still be effective.
-Chris Hoyt of Langua Travel has used this method to great effect with his business, using trade for B2B compensation.
 If you need a good or service and have something of value to offer in return, this could be a good route.

 6. Cut down on meetings

-This is crucial, and can be so easy.
 Take a look at both your own and your employee’s calendars—how many hours per week are spent in meetings?
 Really evaluate the cost and benefits to the company.
-More than likely, you can cut back on some meeting time and up time for completing tasks.
+More than likely, you can cut back on some meeting time and free up time for actually getting work done.

 7. Hire capable employees with little work experience

-This might initially seem counter intuitive, but people with little work experience are looking for entry level positions and salaries, which saves your company money.
-Of course there may be times when a more experienced candidate makes the most business sense, but often a solid employee with little work experience just needs a foot in the door, and you’ll find them competent and eager to do well.
+Hire curious, capable people who are early in their careers.
+This might initially seem counter-intuitive, but people with little work experience are looking for entry-level positions and salaries, which saves your company money.
+Of course, there may be times when a more experienced candidate makes the most business sense, but often a solid employee with little work experience just needs a foot in the door, and you’ll find them competent and eager to do well.
 We all had to get our start somewhere.

 8. Allow employees fewer hours

-For those moments when you have smaller tasks that don’t warrant a new hire but that you just can’t add to your already full plate, Simon Slade of Affilorama suggests microcontracting.
+For those moments when you have smaller tasks that don’t warrant a new hire but that you just can’t add to your already full plate, Simon Slade of Affilorama suggests outsourcing, which is also called micro-contracting.
 He suggests sites like Elance and oDesk for those tasks that you just need to delegate.

 11. Review your operating expenses

 If you buy bagels for the office, is there a different bagel shop that will give your business a bulk or loyal customer discount?
 Have you ever looked into it?
 The day to day expenditures on simple things—coffee, maintenance, and supplies, for example, all add up.
-Taking a chunk of time to go through things and see where you might be paying more than you need to can save you a lot over the long haul.
+Taking a chunk of time to go through your existing operating expenses to see where you might be paying more than you need to can save you a lot over the long haul.